Main Navigation Redesign for

 • so, the original project was completed for a government agency.
 And to respect confidentiality, this case study presents a recreated version that still captures the core work and insights.
 I chose plants as a subject because…who doesn’t like plants?! ☘️ I’m happy to share more details during our chat 📞

 • Good observation!
 Tabs are still needed, but we minimized the visual noise and introduced a more common navigation style.
 Each tabs represent a single task page that the user still needs to toggle between tabs or reference other tabs to complete the workflow.
+In addition, the tab row is now limited to one row with the last tab addressing the overflow tabs.

 • Due to code limitations, the tablet component needed to be on the far right — for now.